katcipis/sophia/notes/talent-is-overrated.md

 * How people are going to understand this later
 * How it will recover from errors
 * How it will evolve without regressions
+* What is the impact of the decisions that I'm making on the rest of the system

 You just do what you already know until you can see the answer you expected to be printed on the screen and you are good to go.
 There is no space for feedback or improvement, or reviews, it only matters that it is